“What do you count as real writing?” I ask.

 3. Do a Facebook Live and take notes

 Have a topic you want to try out on an audience?
 Hop onto Facebook Live and talk it through for five or ten minutes.
 When you’re done, watch it and take notes.
 Read through the comments so you can answer any questions as you revise your perfectly functional first draft.

 Keep a pad of paper and a pencil on your nightstand.
 When a fabulous idea strikes in the middle of the night, write it down.
 Build the habit, and you’ll soon be waking up to dozens of scribbled notes that you can type up and turn into a perfectly functional first draft.

 Or Skype chat.
 Or Facebook Messenger.
 Or Slack.
 Or whatever platform(s) you prefer.
 The point is simple: if you’re having an interesting conversation or debate or discussion, take the time to copy, cut, and paste it into a Word document.
 Include a link to the original convo.
 Name the file with keywords from the convo.
 Congratulations!
 You now have a perfectly functional first draft.

 Why our best ideas come to us when we’re in the shower is an unsolved mystery.
 But the problem of forgetting them before we reach for our towel is 100% preventable.
 Real writers use bathtub crayons to record those fleeting moments of genius.
 Later, they grab their paper and pencil (from their nightstand) or use their cell phone to snap quick photos.
 Then, they type up the ideas into a …

 … perfectly functional first draft.

-(Which I’ll define and discuss in my next blog post!)
+(Which I’ll define and discuss in a future blog post!)